Posted by Marlie Standen on March 12, 2020

 My appreciation for the importance of counselling during adolescence ironically stems from my experiences working with adults struggling with addictions and mental health.

 As I work with people through the recovery process, I notice that many adults have a common experience which I’ve come to understand as grieving for their younger selves.
 During recovery, adults often discover some long-held negative and harmful beliefs about themselves, others, and the world that have caused them suffering and that has negatively impacted their wellbeing and quality of life.
-This grief often emerges when exploring concepts such as self-compassion, healthy boundaries in relationships, or nourishing self-care practices.

 While people feel hope for their futures as they learn these important concepts, they also feel sadness as they realize they’ve spent so much of their lives not knowing these foundational coping skills and self-care practices that promote wellbeing.

-It is through being with people during this experience that I came to clearly see the proactive and protective value of therapy during some of the most formative years of one’s life- adolescence.
+It is through being with people during this experience that I came to clearly see the proactive and protective value of therapy during some of the most formative years of one’s life: adolescence.

-In fact, 70% of mental health problems onset during childhood and adolescence, and those between the ages of 15 to 24 are more likely than any other age group to experience mental illness and/or substance use concerns (Government of Canada, 2006).
-When not responded to with adequate support and care, emerging mental health problems in adolescents can become more complex and having lasting negative consequences over the life course (Mental Health Foundation, 2020).
+In fact, 70% of mental health problems emerge during childhood and adolescence, and those between the ages of 15 to 24 are more likely than any other age group to experience mental illness and/or substance use concerns (Government of Canada, 2006).
+When not responded to with adequate support and care, emerging mental health problems in adolescents can become more complex and have lasting negative consequences over the life course (Mental Health Foundation, 2020).

 This time is characterized by rapid physical, cognitive, emotional, sexual, and social changes.
 While it can certainly be confusing, overwhelming, and even tumultuous, it can also be exciting and full of potential and positive change.